ThunderFly-aerospace/docs/tools/TFUSBSERIAL01/index.md

 ### Self-test

 Proper function and cable integrity can be easily tested by connecting a cable between the "to FMU" and "to Peripheral" connectors.
+A [TFCAB01 UART/TELEM/SERIAL cable](/avionics/TFCAB01/#uarttelemserial-cables) is well suited for this loopback test.

 ![TFUSBSERIAL01 self test](https://raw.githubusercontent.com/ThunderFly-aerospace/TFUSBSERIAL01/TFUSBSERIAL01A/doc/img/TFUSBSERIAL01_self-test.jpg)